Asus and EKWB Launch Single-Slot Ampere GPUs With Pre-Installed Waterblocks

 |1 x HDMI 2.1, 3 x DisplayPort 1.4a

 Inside the waterblock, you'll find EKWB's Open Split-Flow cooling engine.
-According to EKWB, the design flaunts a low hydraulic flow restriction and allows for top cooling performance even if the graphics card joins a cooling system that has a weak water pump or if the pump is operating at really low speeds.
+According to EKWB, the design flaunts a low hydraulic flow restriction.
+It allows for top cooling performance even if the graphics card joins a cooling system that has a weak water pump or if the pump is operating at really low speeds.

-As usual, Asus produces the trio of graphics cards with the company's proprietary Auto-Extreme technology, which is basically an 100% automated production process.
+As usual, Asus produces the trio of graphics cards with the company's proprietary Auto-Extreme technology, which is basically a 100% automated production process.
 Furthermore, the graphics cards sport an aluminum backplate to provide extra rigidity to the PCB.
 The single-slot mounting bracket is manufactured with 304 stainless steel to prevent corrosion.

 For the time being, Asus is keeping the specifications a secret.
 Nonetheless, the renders show the Asus EKWB GeForce RTX 3090 and RTX 3080 with a pair of 8-pin PCIe power connectors, while the Asus EKWB GeForce RTX 3070 appears to depend on the 12-pin PCIe power connector.
 Regardless of the model, though, the display output layout is the same.
 You get one HDMI 2.1 port and three DisplayPort 1.4a outputs.